 Want to learn more about the dragonflies you can see in Ontario?

 Grab a field guide.
 The Algonquin Field Guide to the Dragonflies and Damselflies of Algonquin Park and Surrounding Area and the Photo Field Guide to the Dragonflies and Damselflies of Southern Ontario are the two commonly used here.

 Next, head to your nearest pond, wetland or beach with a pair of binoculars and start watching these fascinating insects.
 Fall is a great time for dragonfly sightings!

-Some of our parks offer dragonfly walks during the summer where you can go out with a naturalist and watch as they mate and lay eggs, a process that takes about an hour.
+Some of our parks offer dragonfly walks during the summer where you can go out with a naturalist and watch as they defend territory, mate and lay eggs.

 If you can’t identify a dragonfly, snap a photo and tweet it to us tagged #AskanOPNaturalist.
 One of our naturalists will happily tell you what you saw.